FenixEdu/oddjet/README.md

 * Functions > Hidden Text/Conditional Text/Hidden Paragraph - To develop conditional content.
 * Document  > Date/Page/Statistics/Time - To avoid passing these types of data through parameters without need.

-#### How to Delete a User Field
+#### Deleting

-To delete a user field deleting it in the text is not sufficient.
+Most fields can be deleted just by removing them from the text, however to delete a user field this is not sufficient.
 To remove the field completely it's necessary to select it in the Fields Window and click the red X button close to the field's value.
-This button is only available if there are no instances of the field in the text.
+This button is only available if the field is not used in the text.

 Be careful when removing certain user fields since it is possible to remove those that are present only within conditions of sections or other fields.
 This does not result in an error, just in the field not being filled with the template parameter's data, possibly causing the involved conditions to evaluate erroneously.

-#### How to Update Fields
+#### Updating

 Sometimes, after the field's value has changed, the change is not reflected on the text instances of the field immediately.
-If necessary, field value updates can be forced by selecting in the menu Tools > Update > Fields or by hitting F9.
+If necessary, field value updates can be forced by selecting in the menu Tools > Update > Fields or by pressing F9.

 ### Tables

 ### Conditional Content

+#### Conditional Text

-#### Conditional and Hidden Text
+#### Hidden Text

 #### Hidden Paragraphs